samofthex/sam-harrison-music/pages/discog/artists/helenfrancis/liveatxclamationstudios/index.md

 show_meta: false
 title: Helen Francis - Live @ Xclamation Studios
 subheadline: "2013"
 teaser: "Helen and I started working together for a series of music and interview sessions that never really got off the ground, but it did yeild a set of beautiful recordings.
 Although they were only meant to be a live session, we were so pleased with the results, Helen decided to release them on a 6 track E.P. with some of the most beautiful artwork by Toni Hankinson.
-Helen's released some really beautiful music since too, check out the buy links to her new record 'North Parade'.
+Helen's released some really beautiful music since too, check out the buy links to her new record 'North Parade'."

 tags:
     - post format
 categories: